deprekate/genotate/README.md

 not a stop codon between them.
 Then the regions are split on any internal stop codons and the ends adjusted to the nearest stop codon.

+** The opposite end is not adjusted to valid start codon since Genotate does not have a translation initiation site detection method yet, so the beginning of a gene call may be off by a few codons

+---
 Currently the best way to visualize the predictions is in a Genome Viewer application, such as Artemis by Sanger.
 The example phiX174.gb GenBank file loaded into Artemis shows the gene layout:

 ![](https://github.com/deprekate/genotate/blob/main/src/genes.png)

 The predictions.gb file can then be loaded using the 'File>Read An Entry' menu, and the predictions will be overlaid as grey 'coding regions' in the gene layout window:

 ![](https://github.com/deprekate/genotate/blob/main/src/predictions.png)